 You can configure the files when you run the ‘

 AWS Credentials and Config Accessibility

-If your Bash script works when you run it directly, but not from CRON, then there is probably something different in the environment.
-One such different – The AWS CLI stores the credentials and config under the installer’s profile (example: ‘/home/yourUser/.aws’).
+If your Bash script works when you run it directly but not from CRON, then there is probably something different in the environment.
+One such difference is that the AWS CLI stores the credentials and config under the installer’s profile (example: ‘/home/yourUser/.aws’).

 Luckily the AWS CLI supports environment variables!

 The AWS CLI supports the following environment variables:

 - AWS_SHARED_CREDENTIALS_FILE – Specifies the location of the file that the AWS CLI uses to store access keys.